jamii/springer-recommendations/README.markdown

     python -c 'import main; main.build_all(input=["test:downloads"], build_name="regression-branch")'
     python -c 'import test; test.regression("regression-master", "regression-branch")

-The regression test walks both the directory trees for each build in parallel at stop at the first difference encountered eg:
+The regression test walks the directory trees for each build in parallel and stops at the first difference encountered eg:

     Filenames do not match:
     /mnt/var/springer-recommendations/test1/histograms/daily/10.1007/BF00379779